hapax/hapax.github.io/assets/chuzenji.md

 They are restless after the bus ride and now flit wordlessly about the streets to watch the glassblower at work, or unironically chow down on Nikko World Heritage Cheese Eggs.
-They take the cygnine pleasure crafts for a whirl on the lake, and Otousan falls in the water; guileless laughter.
+After some mild negotiation, they take a cygnine pleasure craft for a whirl on the lake.
+Otousan falls in the water; guileless laughter.
 Clumsy Otousan!
-Of course, it is a mirage, like a Coke ad or an asset price bubble, burst by the apparation of a headless boat,
+Of course, it is all a mirage, like a Coke ad or an asset price bubble,

 <figure>
     <div style="text-align:center"><img src ="/images/photos/lake2v2.png" />